ZT-Things/dotfiles/README.md

 # My Arch Dual Boot Process

 I won't be going into the extra process for laptop setups here because those are model specific.
 You can use this as a base and figure those out on your own.
+Keep in mind that this guide is mainly for myself.

 ---